What Your Food Cravings Really Mean

 • Stress

 Salt cravings can indicate that you are trying to “solidify” yourself in your overwhelmed state.
-Subconsciously, you may be trying to fortify yourself with the hardness and strength of salt’s solid construct, in order to deal with your situation.
+Subconsciously, you may be trying to fortify yourself with the hardness and strength of salt’s solid construct, to deal with your situation.

 Balancers

-• Vitamin B rich foods (Nuts, seeds, legumes, whole grains, fruits, and vegetables)
+• Vitamin B-rich foods (Nuts, seeds, legumes, whole grains, fruits, and vegetables)

 • Water